selfscrum/wireguard_network/README.md

 * complete preparation of Cloud workspace, especially git connection and passwords
 * run terraform cloud initially by queuing a run request.
 Later on, github updates will cause the system to auto-update

+some minor bugs need workarounds:
+* initially, make sure your domain ist correctly represented in `/etc/wireguard/.wg0.domain`, e.g. `example.internal`
+* restart dns once: `sudo systemctl restart unbound`

 # Adding a Wireguard client

-* initially, make sure your domain ist correctly represented in `/etc/wireguard/.wg0.domain`, e.g. `example.internal`
 * as root, run `/opt/wg/bin/wg_add_client wg0 <planned-dns-name-of-client-without-domain>`
 * copy the client information or use the QR code, it will not be kept.